Tunisia awaits verdicts on jihadist massacre suspects - Journal du Cameroun

-A Tunisian court was holding final hearings Friday in two trials over jihadist attacks in 2015 on a museum and a tourist resort that left dozens dead, lawyers told AFP.
+A Tunisian court was holding final hearings Friday in trials over jihadist attacks at a museum and on a beach in 2015 that left dozens dead, lawyers told AFP.

+Several defence lawyers said the court would likely give verdicts in the two trials overnight Friday to Saturday, although court officials said they may not be made public until after the weekend.

-Twenty-one defendants, including two women, appeared in the Tunis courtroom for a closed hearing on the March 18, 2015 shooting at the Bardo museum in Tunis, which killed 21 foreign tourists and a Tunisian security guard.
+Twenty-one defendants, including two women, appeared in the Tunis courtroom for a hearing on the March 18, 2015 attack at the Bardo museum in Tunis, in which two gunmen killed 21 foreign tourists and a Tunisian security guard.

-“Only three defendants still have to give their pleas, and the verdict will be announced this evening,” lawyer Monia Bousalmi told AFP.

-Victims’ family members in France and Belgium watched the hearing via a live video feed.

-Bousalmi said a verdict was also expected Friday evening on 44 suspects in a separate trial on the June 26, 2015 shooting rampage in the Sousse tourist resort, which killed 38 people, most of them British tourists.
+A verdict was also expected on 44 suspects in a separate trial over a June 26, 2015 shooting rampage in the Sousse tourist resort which killed 38 people, mostly British tourists.

+That attack was carried out by student Seifeddine Rezgui, who opened fire on a beach before rampaging into a high-end hotel, where he continued to fire a kalashnikov and throw grenades before being shot dead by police.

+Thirty-eight suspects in the trial over the Sousse attack are accused of “terrorist crimes”, murder, and “plotting against state security”, according to the prosector.

 The court has heard that the two attacks, both claimed by the Islamic State group, were closely linked.